BlueAndGold - PFF Names Quenton Nelson A Top-Five Player, Three Other Ex-Irish In Top 50

 “His consistency at a position where play often fluctuates has been remarkable.
 He has never had a full season of play that earned an overall PFF grade lower than 75.0, and he has four seasons at 85.0 or above.”

-Martin was Notre Dame's four-year starter at left tackle, but moved to guard when the Cowboys drafted him at No. 16 overall in 2014.
-He's a six-time All-Pro and became the league's highest-paid guard in 2018, signing a six-year, $84 million contract with $40 million guaranteed.
+Martin was Notre Dame’s four-year starter at left tackle, but moved to guard when the Cowboys drafted him at No. 16 overall in 2014.
+He is a six-time All-Pro and became the league’s highest-paid guard in 2018, signing a six-year, $84 million contract with $40 million guaranteed.

 “Few players have been as consistently excellent as Martin since he entered the league,” Monson wrote.
 “Five of his six starting seasons have seen him earn an overall PFF grade of at least 85.9, and the sixth was 79.1.
 Last season, he allowed no sacks at all, was flagged just twice all year and earned a solid run-blocking grade.
 He has now been penalized just five times in four seasons.”